Come see our new location!

 They had hoped to move back to Oregon, so Toby planned ahead and got his tattoo license in Portland, OR while still living in California.
 They returned to Oregon with their children in 2012 and now live in the Portland house that has been in Nisha’s family for almost 60 years and has housed four generations so far.

 Toby tattooed at three different shops in California and in Portland, OR before landing at Hawthorne Ink on Hawthorne Blvd.
 While he buckled down and worked on building his portfolio and gaining clients, Nisha was busy raising their five children (some she birthed, some she didn’t but love just the same) and taking care of her elderly Grandmother.
 This is where the knowledge about typical tattoo artists hours (nights and weekends) would have been helpful.
-It was a lot of hard work over the years for Nisha and Toby to get to where they are now.
+It was a lot of hard work and time a part over the years for Nisha and Toby to get to where they are now.

 Toby and Nisha officially became the owners of the tattoo shop in June of 2016.
 Over the holidays in December of 2016 and into January 2017, they closed the tattoo shop for a few weeks for a remodel.
 Toby worked tirelessly to transform the shop on the inside as well as the outside with the help of their tattoo shop manager (and tattoo artist), Kimber Teatro.
 They removed walls, painted and transformed the space, constructing Toby’s design.
 During the same time period, Nisha created this website to feature their vision as well as their artists, implemented an online waiver (no more paper waste) and set up a credit card system so the tattoo shop would no longer be “cash only”- in other words, only accessible to people with disposable income.
 They wanted to create a place for community where their clients feel welcome, included and invested in the success of their unique tattoo shop.
 With that idea in mind, they reopened with “Tattoo 34 on Hawthorne” in January 2017, rebranded and beautiful.